Course placement for French

 What is your most recent level of foreign language study?

-Students with 1-2 levels of high school language study do NOT NEED to take a placement test.
+Students with 1-2 levels of high school language study do not need to take a placement test.
 Determine your placement in a first-year course using this table:

-High School Study French Course at UMTC
+High School StudyFrench Course

-0-1 levels 1001
+0-1 levelsFREN 1001

-2 levels with break 1001
+2 levels with breakFREN 1001

 2 levels with no break